nolanlawson/emoji-picker-element/README.md

 ### Data source and JSON format

+If you'd like to host the emoji JSON yourself, you can do:

+    npm install emojibase-data

+Then host `node_modules/emojibase-data/en/data.json` (or other locales) on your web server.

-`emoji-picker-element` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one (e.g. `emojibase-data/en/data.json`, not `emojibase-data/en/compact.json`).
+`emoji-picker-element` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one (i.e. `data.json`, not `compact.json`).

-You can fetch the emoji JSON file from wherever you want.
-However, it's recommended that your server expose an `ETag` header – if so, `emoji-picker-element` can avoid re-downloading the entire JSON file over and over again.
-Instead, it will fire off a `HEAD` request and just check the `ETag`.
+It's recommended that your server expose an `ETag` header – if so, `emoji-picker-element` can avoid re-downloading the entire JSON file over and over again.
+Instead, it will do a `HEAD` request and just check the `ETag`.

 If the server hosting the JSON file is not the same as the one containing the emoji picker, then the cross-origin server will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
 (Note that `jsdelivr` already does this, which is partly why it is the default.)